Overview

 up to applicable limits by the Federal Deposit Insurance Corporation (“FDIC”) (the “Sweep Program”).

-the Bank Deposit Sweep Program (“BDSP”) and the Insured Cash Account Program (“ICAP”), that create
+Bank Deposit Sweep Program (“BDSP”) and the Insured Cash Account Program (“ICAP”), that create

-financial benefits for our Affiliated Broker-Dealers as described below.
+financial benefits for our affiliated broker-dealers as described below.
 For certain Program Account types,

 free credit balances are swept to a money market mutual fund product (the “Money Market Mutual Fund